Carreau/posts/18-planning-an-early-death-for-python-2.md

 ```

-Delay Legacy Python packages releases by a few weeks to incentive people to
-migrate, or should we actually consider the people on Python 2 as guinea pig
-and release nightly ?
+### Severe Lag Mischief

+We probably won't delay `Legacy Python` packages releases by a few weeks to incentivize migration.
+Though ensuring compatibility with `Legacy Python` when developing on a modern `Python` system slows down development time, and so it would be unsurprising if some delays did occur.

-# End word
+# Final words

-Remember, Legacy Python is responsible for global warming, encourage people to
-stay with IE6, and is voting for Donald Trump.

-If you have any ideas, please send me a Pull Request, I'll be happy to discuss.
+If you have any ideas, send me a Pull Request — I'll be happy to discuss.

-As usual my English is far from perfect, so Pull Request welcomed on this blog
-post.
-Thanks to @michaelpacer who already did some rereading/rephrasing of
+As usual my English is far from perfect, so Pull Requests are welcomed on this blog post.
+Thanks to @michaelpacer did some rereading/rephrasing of
-first draft.
+this and the first draft.